varabyte/kobweb/README.md

 )
 ```

+The `disposableRef` method can also take keys which rerun the listener if any of them change.
+The `onDispose` callback
+will also be triggered in that case, as the old effect gets discarded.

+#### `refScope`

-And, finally, in some rare cases, you may want to have multiple independent keys that can each cause your UI element to
+And, finally, you may want to have multiple listeners that are recreated independently of one another based on different
-be disposed of, but for different reasons and with different handlers.
-You can use `refScope` as a way to combine two or
-more `ref` and/or `disposableRef` calls in any combination:
+keys.
+You can use `refScope` as a way to combine two or more `ref` and/or `disposableRef` calls in any combination:

 ```kotlin
 val isFeature1Enabled: Boolean = /* ... */